I’m not sure why, but ever since I was a child Cornflake Wreaths and braided Candy Cane cookies trigger the ultimate of Christmas feelings.

 - Red Candies- Mini or regular M&Ms or cinnamon candy imperials

-How to Make Cornflake Wreath Cookies
+How to make Christmas Wreath Cookies

 Making them is similar to making rice krispie treats.
-Melt your butter, add marshmallow, vanilla and then for this recipe, green food coloring.

 - Let the mixture cool slightly so it isn’t super, burn you hot, but don’t wait until it starts to harden.